grasp-algorithm/label-driven-summarization/README.md

 ```

 # Configuration
-A configuration file as an example can be found [here](https://github.com/grasp-algorithm/label-driven-summarization/blob/master/src/main/resources/summaries/running-example/schema.json).
+An example configuration file as an example can be found [here](https://github.com/grasp-algorithm/label-driven-summarization/blob/master/src/main/resources/summaries/running-example/schema.json).
 The important attributes are:

 * *mergingProcedure*: Where should be included the selected heuristic (TARGET_MERGE or SOURCE_MERGE).